upioneer/homelab/Proxmox/SMBmap.md

 ---

-## Step 3: Configure docker-compose.yml for Navidrome
+## Step 3: Configure docker-compose.yml

 When defining the Docker container for Navidrome, map the `/music` directory from the LXC into the container